SwethaMagesh/blockchain_assignment1/README.md

 bash runsimulation.sh -n 10 -z0 0.3 -z1 0.4 -Ttx 2 -I 60

 ```
+Output: Chain visualisations are found in fig folder while logs of arrival and creation of blocks, transactions are in the logs folder.
 **NOTE: Networkx libraries for generation of graph gets stuck sometimes.
 If the script takes more time, just rerun the command again.**

 **Requirements:**